BrandonStreets-Mcleod/dissertation-test-code/README.md

 1. Install Helm, Docker and Git if not already done so
 2. Create a Kubernetes Cluster within Docker
-3. Created sample service deployment using https://www.techtarget.com/searchitoperations/tutorial/How-to-auto-scale-Kubernetes-pods-for-microservices to create sample microservice
+3. Created sample service deployment using https://www.techtarget.com/searchitoperations/tutorial/How-to-auto-scale-Kubernetes-pods-for-microservices to create sample microservice and create ingress controller to allow for load to be balanced between replicas
 4. Installed Prometheus Operator using Helm and this (https://github.com/prometheus-operator/kube-prometheus) using this configuation (https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#configuration)
 5. Pip install Locust from https://locust.io/